 Adrian Sensei has been a regular visitor to Japan, training by invitation and personal recommendation at private and college dojos, and taking part in many courses and seminars at the full time training Hombu in Tadotsu.
 He attained his 3rd Dan in Paris in 2001 and his 4th Dan in 2008 at the Hombu in Japan, awarded by Arai Sensei, Chief Technical Instructor of WSKO.

 In 2010, following the break up of the old BSKF, Adrian Sensei decided to form his own independent group and put aside the politics he saw in his old organisation.
 Since then the group has gone from strength to strength, now numbering 4 dojos training across Hampshire with over 100 student members regularly training.
 Adrian Sensei still loves his art.
 He teaches it the old way, very Japanese and very traditional, with high standards of respect and courtesy.
+His efforts were recognised with an award from Warriors Assemble in 2018 for “Continued Excellence in the Martial Arts”.
 Adrian Sensei was inspired by his teacher, Russell Jenkins Sensei, who passed away on March 24th 2014.

 Adrian Sensei attempts to maintain the high standards that he was taught by Sensei Russ.
 Adrian Sensei sees the ethos of his art as unchanged from an early motto that Southampton University Dojo had on one of their first club T-shirts: “Realistic, challenging, enjoyable.”
 The unofficial motto however was:

 “Work hard, play hard, enjoy your Shōrinji Kenpō.”